pkellner/airquality/readme.md

 This code is written using the latest bits from the React team and includes extensive use of Suspense.

+# Attribution

-* Uses PurpleAir API for the data source of air quality levels and temperatures.
+Uses PurpleAir API for the data source of air quality levels and temperatures.